miku/exploreio/Solutions.md

 statistic, that we measure, as data passes through this reader.

-The main idea is that - similar to a reader that just count the number of bytes read - that we keep the original data untouched and pass it on as is, while measuring the data and expose the results through additional methods.
+The main idea is that - similar to a reader that just count the number of bytes read - we keep the original data untouched and pass it on as is, while inspecting the data and exposing results through additional methods.

-Here, we guess the natural language of the input.
+Here, we guess the (natural) language of the input.
 We use a simple trigram-based language model.
 We could implement this with a simple method as well.
-The advantage of such a reader based method would be, that this approach would work even for large files, because we do not need to look at the data all at once.
+The advantage of such a reader based approach would be scalability.
+It would work even for large files, because we do not need to look at the data all at once.
 It is ok, if we collect the trigram frequencies chuck by chunk.

 S25
 ---